 Grand Bazaar

-This maze of a street market promises the shopping experience of a lifetime.
-Explore some of the 4,000 shops and establishments and bargain over the item of your desire, be it a leather bag or antique carpet.
+Istanbul’s famous maze of a street market promises the shopping experience of a lifetime.
+Explore some of the 4,000 shops and establishments and bargain over the item of your desire, be it a leather bag or antique Turkish carpet.

 Nişantaşı